Ann Karlen, Executive Director

 Sara Elisa Miller, Development Director

 Sara Elisa joined Fair Food in May 2015.
 Previously, she was the business manager for Blue Hill Restaurant in New York City, where, inspired by the work of Chef Dan Barber, she fell in love with hospitality, food, and improving local food systems.
 After Blue Hill, Sara moved on to work directly under the dean of the Columbia University School of Social Work as the associate director of online and international initiatives.
 During her tenure at Columbia she wrote grants, managed large-scale strategic initiatives, and worked closely with international NGOs, individual funders, and Jordanian government officials.
 Sara Elisa holds a MS in Urban Planning from Columbia University and a BA from Wesleyan University.
 She lives in Bucks County with her husband, toddler, and Lucky The Dog.
-She is always up for dancing, up-cycling free furniture, and eating local and delicious food.
+She is always up for dancing, up-cycling free furniture, and eating local food.

 Peggy Paul Casella, Communications Associate